Inclusive language and terms

 What is inclusive language?

-It’s using language that’s free from prejudice, stereotypes or discriminatory views of specific people or groups.
+Inclusive language uses words that are free from prejudice, stereotypes or discriminatory views of specific people or groups.

 Readability and plain language